 Street Fighter is one of the most iconic and globally recognized fighting game franchises.
 Released by Capcom, the series is famous not only for its charismatic characters and intense battles but also for the names of its moves, which often have deep meanings and cultural roots, especially in the Japanese language.
-In this article, we will explore the meaning of the names of the moves of the main Street Fighter characters with a focus on learning Japanese.
+In this article, we will explore the meaning of the names of the moves of the main characters in Street Fighter with a focus on learning Japanese.

 Names of Ryu’s Moves

 Ryu is one of the main and most iconic characters in the Street Fighter series.
-Trained in martial arts since he was young, he constantly seeks to improve his skills and understand the true meaning of combat.
-The name "Ryu" (リュウ) means "dragon" in Japanese, symbolizing power and strength.
+Trained in martial arts since he was young, he constantly seeks to improve his skills and understand the true meaning of fighting.
+The name “Ryu” (リュウ) means “dragon” in Japanese, symbolizing power and strength.
 His moves are known and admired by fans around the world.

-Ryu's main moves are:
+The main moves of Ryu are:

 • Hadouken (波動拳)